bitgio/mammography-cnn-classification/README.md

 ## Key Takeaways

 - Built and trained CNN models for medical image classification using a real-world dataset
+- Developed a structured exploratory data analysis pipeline using Pandas and SQL, including dataset validation and leakage analysis
 - Applied deep learning techniques, including regularization and data augmentation, to improve model generalization
 - Evaluated model performance using clinically relevant metrics such as ROC-AUC
 - Investigated model interpretability using Grad-CAM, analyzing both correct predictions and failure cases